tilezen/vector-datasource/docs/layers.md

   * `light_rail_routes` a list of light rail or rapid-transit passenger train routes.
   * `tram_routes` a list of tram routes.
 * `is_*` a set of boolean flags indicating whether this station has any routes of the given type.
 These are: `is_train`, `is_subway`, `is_light_rail`, `is_tram`, corresponding to the above `*_routes`.
 This is provided as a convenience for styling.
+* `root_relation_id` an integer ID (of an OSM relation) which can be used to link or group together features which are related by being part of a larger feature.
+A full explanation of [relations](http://wiki.openstreetmap.org/wiki/Relation) wouldn't fit here, but the general idea is that all the station features which are part of the same [site](http://wiki.openstreetmap.org/wiki/Relation:site), [stop area](http://wiki.openstreetmap.org/wiki/Tag:public_transport%3Dstop_area) or [stop area group](http://wiki.openstreetmap.org/wiki/Relation:public_transport) should have the same ID to show they're related.
+Note that this information is only present on some stations.

 **POI kind values:**